Guenter Treitel

 Sir Guenter Heinz Treitel QC FBA (26 October 1928 – 14 June 2019) was a German-born English academic and Vinerian Professor of English Law.

 Treitel was born in Berlin into a Jewish family, the son of a prominent lawyer, Theodor Treitel, and his wife, Hannah Lilly Levy.
 In March 1939, he came to England on the Kindertransport together with his older brother, Kurt Max Treitel, and sister Celia.
 Treitel was once described by Lord Steyn as "one of the most distinguished academic writers on the law of contract in the English speaking world", and has often been described as the leading authority on English contract law.
-He is the author of Treitel on the Law of Contract, a seminal work on English contract law.
+He was the author of Treitel on the Law of Contract, a seminal work on English contract law.

+He was elected as a Fellow of the British Academy in 1977.
+In 1983, he became a Trustee of the British Museum and in 1984 became a Member of the Council of the National Trust.

 Treitel retired as Vinerian Professor in 1997 and received a knighthood for services to law.
-Treitel had been a Fellow of All Souls College since 1979; he was previously a Fellow of Magdalen College from 1954 to 1979.
+Treitel had been a Fellow of All Souls College, Oxford since 1979; he was previously a Fellow of Magdalen College from 1954 to 1979.